Emjayosee/10_Team_Profile/README.md

 # Assignment10

-This is the repo for Assignment 10 due February 5, 2021.
+This is the repo for Assignment 10 due February 16, 2021.
+To run the app (see video link below under Current Renderings) or from the command line in the Develop folder, install NPM and run [node app.js].

 # Unit 10: Team Profile Generator